Carnavalito

 It was danced in the Americas long before the Spanish arrived.
-Today, it's still danced in the Argentine provinces of Salta and Jujuy, as well as in southern Bolivia and other Andean regions of Latin America.
+Today, it is still danced in the Argentine provinces of Salta and Jujuy, as well as in southern Bolivia and other Andean regions of Latin America.
 The music is characterized by the use of instruments such as the quena, siku, charangos and the bombo.

-Classification

-The Carnavalito is a great collective dance.
-The dance is joyful in nature and is performed with cheerfulness and innocence, as if everybody is playing happily.

 Choreography

 The dance is set staged in groups or with multiple partners who perform choreographed steps to the beat of the music.
 The dancers move around the musicians in a row.
 A woman or a man holding a handkerchief (or a pennant decorated with ribbons) is responsible for directing the choreography.
 They all sing the same verse or improvisations.